 Terrain Elevation: Staging Area 1083m; Cabin 1773m; Ridge top 2100m.

-Best For: Families, Groups with multiple ability levels.
+Best For: Families, Groups with multiple ability levels, those new to the area

-The groomed Morrissey trail provides access to some of Fernie’s best technical riding areas.
-While there are plenty of tempting spots to dip off the trail and play, most riders will continue East through the open meadow beside the Wranglers Cabin and head up the pipeline to reach the Notch.
-Riders will need to navigate some steeper climbs to access the upper sub-alpine bowls and endless gladded riding opportunities.
+The groomed Morrissey trail network provides access to some of Fernie’s best intermediate technical riding areas and the new Wrangler’s Cabin warming shelter completed in summer 2019.
+While there are plenty of tempting spots to dip off the trail and explore, most riders will continue South through the open meadow beside the Cabin and head up the pipeline to reach the sub-alpine bowls and scenic ridge known as “the Notch”.
+Riders will need to navigate a few steeper climbs although a groomed ride-around trail is typically built when there is sufficient snowfall later in the season to cover creeks.

-Special Notes – Portion of trail is on FWA land, watch for snow cats and stay out of private lodge and cat ski areas.
+Special Notes – Portion of trail is on privately owned land, watch for snowcats and stay out of private lodge and cat ski areas.

 Staging: Morrissey Staging Area.